 Empathy is the life-blood of emotional intelligence.
 It means understanding other people's viewpoints and feelings.
 Empathetic leaders inspire loyalty and motivation by showing genuine care for team members.

 Add these communication skills to your resume with real examples from your experience.
-This shows you're a well-rounded communicator ready to add value to any workplace.
+This shows you are a well-rounded communicator ready to add value to any workplace.
+For more ideas on writing strong experience bullets, see our guide on top work experience bullet points that enhance your resume.

 How to Identify Your Strongest Communication Skills